 At the conclusion of the oral exam, the committee will provide pass/fail grades on the oral component of the exam.
 UGA Graduate School requirements indicate that there may be only one failing grade on each part of the exam from the committee for the exam to be considered passing.
 The student's advisor may issue a failing grade and the student may still pass.

-Students who fail their comprehensive exam, either written or oral portion, may make a second attempt at the exam.
+Students who fail their comprehensive exam, either written or oral portion, may make a second attempt at the exam, but they must pass the exam by the end of their third year in the program (as with the initial exam date, the advisor may petition the GAC for extension in justified situations).
 If the student fails on the second attempt, the matter will be forwarded to the Graduate Affairs Committee for review and recommendations.
-Possible outcomes include, but are not limited to, change of degree objective from Ph.D. to Masters level, or student exiting the program without degree.
-Recommendations from the Graduate Affairs Committee may be considered after reviewing the situation with the student, the student's advisor, and the student's advisory committee.
+Possible outcomes include, but are not limited to, change of degree objective from Ph.D. to Master's level, or student exiting the program without degree.
+The Graduate Coordinator and Director shall work with the student and the student's advisor to implement the recommendation of the Graduate Affairs Committee.